tiffany-ari/tiffany-ari/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 🎓 I'm Tiffany.
-I am a current college student pursuing a bachelors degree in Data Analytics, with an interest in financial operations.
+I am a current college student pursuing a bachelors degree in Data Analytics.
 <ul>
   <li>Querying and analyzing data using SQL.
   <li>Data analysis and reporting using Python, Excel, and Jupyter Notebooks.